 Every offering you receive—even at the end of the year—is a sacrifice made by one of your church members.
 Thank them for making a sacrifice to support the work of your church.

 But give your visitors a pass.

 During Christmas, your church will have a lot of first-time guests or Chreasters—a person who only attends a worship service on Christmas and Easter.
-For this group of people, you want to wash away and sense of feeling obligated to donate money.

 Here’s something I’ve said in the past to place visitors at ease:

 “Look, if this is not your church or you’re just visiting, we don’t want you to feel any pressure to give.
 Of course, you’re welcome to give here or at your local church as you feel led, but I don’t want you to feel any pressure to give as a visitor.”